At the heart of Yangon (Rangoon) is its bustling downtown and riverfront, where businesses, shopping, river trade and

 Take a look at our YouTube video of Mahabandoola Garden Park from the south.

 - City Hall, just east of Sule Pagoda on Mahabandoola Road.
 Opened in 1936, this building was designed by local architect U Tin, and fuses colonial and oriental design elements.

 - The High Court, 89-133 Pansodan Road, east of Mahabandoola Garden.
 Completed in 1911, built from red brick and featuring a big clock tower, this building hosted the highest appeals court in Myanmar until it was moved to Nay Pyi Taw in 2005.

 - The Pegu Club, sitting just north of the downtown grid, it is one of Yangon’s most richly atmospheric buildings.
 Once frequented by George Orwell and Rudyard Kipling, this impressive teak structure contains large halls, wide corriders, and parquet floors.
-Currently encircled by small tenements, the compound is frequently locked.
-But, if you're lucky, the guard may let you onto the grounds, this is less likely with the construction.
+Currently encircled by small tenements, the compound is locked and undergoing renovations.
+Though the guard may have previously let urban explorers sneak onto the grounds, this is less likely with the construction.
 The entrance gate is located on the north side of Zagawar Street, just of Pyay Road (opposite the Russian embassy).

 - The Telegraph Office (Myanma Posts and Communications), 125-133 Pansodan Road, corner of Mahabandoola Road.
 Built in 1911 by Scottish architect John Begg, this is another classic colonial red brick building.

 For a wider selection of photos, go to our downtown Flickr photo album.